 If you’re overwhelmed with credit card debt and want to simplify the way you pay it off, the Tally app may be worth a look.
 Although Tally does not describe itself as a debt consolidation company, you can use it to combine your credit card debt payments and manage them in a more centralized way.
 You can see if you’re eligible for the credit line with a soft credit inquiry, which won’t affect your credit.

 But be cautious: If Tally does approve a credit line for you, you’ll want to look carefully at the terms.
-If you get the maximum APR and have to pay a $300 annual fee, you might find yourself losing ground instead of making much headway with your debt.
+If you get the maximum APR and have to pay an annual fee, you might find yourself losing ground instead of making much headway with your debt.

 If you don’t qualify for Tally’s credit line — or if you don’t want it because your terms include high interest rate and fees — you might consider using Tally’s only for its debt payoff features that help you design a repayment plan and automate payments for you.